CptNatalie/ai-case-study/README.md

 * Who are the founders of the company?

-MediMusic was founded by Matthew Weldon (CEO) , and Gary Jones (CTO) and has .
+MediMusic was founded by Matthew Weldon (CEO) , and Gary Jones (CTO).
 Matthew is a Award winning tech leader with experience delivering full stack software and IoT projects for the likes of Nestle, IKEA, Siemens Gamesa and Ideal Boilers.
 Gary is an Award-winning product entrepreneur with 30 years